exactly-once/Home/content/posts/notes-on-2pc.md

 Again.
 The behavior is not dictated by 2PC it depends on configuration of concrete implementation and configuration.

-### 2PC does not tolerate failures

-TODO: what happens if participant and or cooridnator get down?
-This is actually question about failure tolerance and what kind of failures can be tolerated by 2PC

-Participants can't make progress *on-their-own* when waiting for `Coordinators` decision.
-That being said that *window* of vulnerability is smaller than some might think (only during voting not during performing transactional work on each resource).

-### 2PC is not fault tolerant
+### 2PC is not fault tolerant enough
-Resources participating in 2PC can't make progress *on-their-own* if they voted `Yes` and are waiting for `Coordinators` decision.
-In other words it is possible for a participant to get stuck until hearing back from the coordinator.
-Looking at a sample code it means that provided `scope.Compete` has been called and we are leaving the `using` scope (this is when MSDTC commit is triggered) than the transaction can get stuck if the coordinator fails midway transaction commit.

-That said we are talking here about MSDTC which only one possible 2PC implementations.
-There is nothing that prevents us from running coordinator over some fault tolerant protocol.
-If we combine that with highly available network  making network partitioning highly unlikely we end-up with pretty robust solution.
-In fact this exactly how Google Spanner is internally using 2PC (TODO: link).
+Any non-trivial protocol defines failure conditions that it's able to tolerate - 2PC is no exception.
+What is specific to 2PC is that some types of failures can make participants get "stuck".
+Whenever a participant votes "YES" it's unalbe to make any progress until hearing back from coordinator.

+What are concrete reasons for getting stuck?
+First, the coordinator may fail.
+Secondly, the coordinator might be partitioned from the participant[^3].
+The likelyhood of stucking is conditioned by coordinators availability and the probability of network partition.
+Making coordinator and network more available we can make 2PC more fault tolerant.

+{{< figure src="/posts/2pc-no-progress.jpg" title="Participant in the 'stuck' state">}}

+This touches one more time on "2PC is not MS DTC".
+In MS DTC, the coordinator is a single process which is purely implementation decission.
+There is nothing in 2PC that could prevents us from implementing it as quorum of process[^4].
+Secondly, if we run in a local network or inside a single VM (the coordinator and all participants) what is the probability of network partitioning?
+As always, context is the king.

 ### 2PC's biggest problem is commit latency
 It's not the latency but